Orbitale/Compotes/README.md

 # Roadmap/TODO list

 * Make many analytics dashboards (that's what this app is for in the first place, probably with Highcharts).
+* Add a lot of fixtures to play with.
 * Implement more source file types like xls, ods, etc., that could be transformed to CSV before importing them.
 [PHPSpreadsheet](https://phpspreadsheet.readthedocs.io/) is already installed, though not used yet.
 * Custom source file format (only CSV for now, and that's perfectly fine for me).
 * Change CSV headers at runtime (could be done with a command-line `InputOption::VALUE_IS_ARRAY` option, something like `bin/console operations:import --header=Account --header=Amount --header=Label` etc.).